Custom MCP · Three-Pattern Architecture

 }

 Reasoning Verdict ship means the rule-based checks found nothing — no hedge words, no filler transitions, no marketing warmth, no repeated phrases, no oversize sentences.
-The note is the honest part: rules can't catch empty writing.
-That's why the tool refuses to rewrite.
-Rewriting is a tone judgment; rule-checking is just enforcement.
+The note states the limit: rules can't catch empty writing.
+That's why the tool doesn't rewrite.
+Rewriting is a tone judgment; rule-checking is enforcement.

 step 3 of 3